Spinal Stenosis

 In elderly patients, the lower thoracic region is a relatively common site for compression fractures, particularly in obese patients and those with problematic bone density concerns.

-Symptoms of Spinal Stenosis in the Middle Back
+Symptoms of Spinal Stenosis in the Thoracic Region

 Most cases of middle thoracic stenosis will be asymptomatic, much like canal narrowing in other regions of the backbone.
 However, in severe cases of canal impingement, the spinal cord might become compressed at one or more thoracic levels.
 When this type of neurological constriction takes place, the following symptoms might result: